 When a healthcare provider or facility deviates from the recognized standard of care when treating a patient, this negligent treatment is known as medical malpractice.
 Victims of medical malpractice may suffer severe injuries and complications as a result, requiring expensive corrective treatment.
 Sometimes, medical malpractice and negligent medical errors can even result in death.

 While dealing with injuries and health complications caused by medical malpractice is never easy, it is critical to remember that you have legal options.
 Healthcare providers and hospital facilities can be held responsible for their actions.

-The Champion Firm, P.C. represents victims of medical malpractice in Smyrna, metro Atlanta, and surrounding areas in Georgia.
+The Champion Firm, Personal Injury Attorneys, P.C. represents victims of medical malpractice in Smyrna, Metro Atlanta, and surrounding areas in Georgia.
 Call us or contact us online to have our attorneys review your case and answer all of your legal questions in a free consultation.

 Types of Medical Malpractice Claims in Smyrna

 What constitutes medical malpractice?
 An illness or injury not healing properly or experiencing normal complications from treatment is likely not enough to sue for malpractice.
 Rather, your lawyer will have to demonstrate that your healthcare provider violated the standard of care in your treatment.
 This means that they did not provide the care that a responsible healthcare provider in similar circumstances would reasonably have provided.
 Your attorney will then have to show that this malpractice directly led to your injuries, which caused you significant harm.

 The Champion Firm, Personal Injury Attorneys, P.C. handles a wide variety of medical malpractice claims in Smyrna and throughout Georgia.
 Some of the most common kinds include:

 - Failure to Diagnose

 - Delayed Diagnosis